markyanjunch/LaLiga-2020-21/README.md

 There are four general types of presentation options on the homepage:
 ![](images/homepage.jpg)
 1. Tree structure view
-If you go to Tree Structure, you will see the diagram of the data structure of this project.
+If you go to Tree Structure, you will see the data structure diagram for this project.
 You can click on the triangle buttons to show/hide teams and players:
 ![](images/tree1.jpg)
 ![](images/tree2.jpg)